programminghistorian/jekyll/lessons/index.md

   <li>
     <a href="../lessons/transforming-xml-with-xsl">
       <img src="../gallery/transforming-xml-with-xsl.png">
-      <h3>Transforming Historical Data for Reuse and Re-publication: XML and XSL Transformations</h3>
+      <h3>Transforming Data for Reuse and Re-publication with XML and XSL</h3>
       <p>M.H.
 Beals</p>
     </a>
   </li>